OhMyGuus/BetterCrewlink-mobile/README.md

 If you can, you should use a private server by deploying [this repository](https://github.com/OhMyGuus/BetterCrewLink-server).

+If you want to download the PC version of BetterCrewLink [click here](https://github.com/OhMyGuus/BetterCrewLink/releases/latest).

 ### Setup Instructions

 * Open the app